General Hunting & Trapping Regulations

 2. Hunting arrows and bolts must be equipped with sharpened broadheads.

-3. Waterfowl and sandhill cranes may only be hunted with a non-toxic shot of T size or smaller.
+3. Waterfowl and sandhill cranes may only be hunted with non-toxic shot of T size or smaller.

 4. Furbearers are defined as beaver, bobcat, coyote, fox, groundhog, mink, muskrat, opossum, river otter, raccoon, skunk, and weasel.